 “Don’t underestimate the power of the classic album release strategy.
 It’s worked for decades -- and still does -- with good reason,” states Cora Rodrigues, ex-Manager for the UK, Scandinavia, and Brazil.
 “By releasing several singles slowly over a couple of months, you not only set expectations, but you also take fans on a momentum-building journey that prepares them for the album release.”

 “For each single release, you should create a PR, pitching, and promotion strategy that builds the album’s story over time,” she adds.
 “In fact, we have many artists who release up to 3 singles over a 6-month period to preview their upcoming album.
 This keeps you top of mind, and is a valuable tool to drive interest in live shows.”

 “As a label manager, you are working with artists of all levels.
-Each artist or band will need their own strategy,” explains Jordan Calvi, founder of Krod Records, and manager for France, Malaysia, India, and North Africa.
+Each artist or band will need their own strategy,” explains Jordan Calvi, founder of KROD Records, and Head of Marketing.
 “You’ll need to experiment a little bit to find out what works best with each artist -- but don’t hesitate.
 In fact, my best advice is to try a strategy, see if it works or not, adjust, and quickly try again.”
 Jordan’s biggest piece of advice: “Don’t release three singles from artists on your label on the same day.”